zalando/skipper/docs/operation/operation.md

         X-Forwarded-Proto=http or X-Forwarded-Proto=https sets X-Forwarded-Proto value

   -forwarded-headers-exclude-cidrs value
-        disables addition of forwarded headers for the remote host IPs from the configured CIDRs
+        disables addition of forwarded headers for the remote host IPs from the comma separated list of CIDRs
 ```